e-dant/watcher/README.md

 ## Usage

-There is one one function that is important:
+There is only one user-facing function:
   - `water::watcher::run`

 `run` takes a path, which is a string-like thing, and a callback, with is a function-like thing.

-So, passing `run` a string and a lambda would do nicely.
+So, passing `run` a string and a lambda would work well.

-`run` will happily keep continue watching, forever, until it is asked to stop or it hits an unrecoverable error.
+`run` will happily keep continue watching until it is asked to stop or it hits an unrecoverable error.

-It is trivial to quickly build programs that yield some useful information:
+It is trivial to build programs that yield something useful.

+Here is a snapshot of the output taken while preparing this commit, right before writing this paragraph.

 ```json
 "water.watcher.stream": {